Bluesnarfing

 Bluesnarfing is the unauthorized access of information from a wireless device through a Bluetooth connection, often between phones, desktops, laptops, and PDAs (personal digital assistant).
 This allows access to calendars, contact lists, emails and text messages, and on some phones, users can copy pictures and private videos.
 Both Bluesnarfing and Bluejacking exploit others' Bluetooth connections without their knowledge.
 While Bluejacking is essentially harmless as it only transmits data to the target device, Bluesnarfing is the theft of information from the target device.

+For a Bluesnarfing attack to succeed, the attacker generally needs to be within a maximum range of 10 meters from the target device.
+In some cases, though, attackers can initiate a Bluesnarfing attack from a greater distance.

 Description

-Current mobile software generally must allow a connection using a temporary state initiated by the user in order to be 'paired' with another device to copy content.
-There seem to have been, in the past, available reports of phones being Bluesnarfed without pairing being explicitly allowed.
-After the disclosure of this vulnerability, vendors of mobile phone patched their Bluetooth implementations and, at the time of writing, no current phone models are known to be vulnerable to this attack.
+Bluesnarfing exploits vulnerabilities in the OBject EXchange protocol used for Bluetooth device communication, involving hackers who use tools like Bluediving to detect susceptible devices.
+Once a vulnerable device is identified, hackers establish a connection and employ Bluesnarfing tools to extract data.
+These tools, available on the dark web or developed by hackers, enable attackers to access sensitive information from compromised devices.

 Any device with its Bluetooth connection turned on and set to "discoverable" (able to be found by other Bluetooth devices in range) may be susceptible to Bluejacking and possibly to Bluesnarfing if there is a vulnerability in the vendor's software.
 By turning off this feature, the potential victim can be safer from the possibility of being Bluesnarfed; although a device that is set to "hidden" may be Bluesnarfable by guessing the device's MAC address via a brute force attack.
 As with all brute force attacks, the main obstacle to this approach is the sheer number of possible MAC addresses.
 Bluetooth uses a 48-bit unique MAC Address, of which the first 24 bits are common to a manufacturer.
 The remaining 24 bits have approximately 16.8 million possible combinations, requiring an average of 8.4 million attempts to guess by brute force.